WindsorHSRobotics/2021_Rocket_Lab/Arduino_NANO_Shield_Build_Instructions.md

 ![Figure 1.3](https://github.com/WindsorHSRobotics/2021_Rocket_Lab/blob/main/Images/Figure_1.3.jpg?raw=true)

-___Note the pins that have traces You want to start on the pins that DON’T HAVE TRACES, use those to practice, then move on to the pins with traces when you are confident you can make a good joint.___
+___NOTE: The pins that have traces You want to start on the pins that DON’T HAVE TRACES, use those to practice, then move on to the pins with traces when you are confident you can make a good joint.___

 ![Figure 1.4](https://github.com/WindsorHSRobotics/2021_Rocket_Lab/blob/main/Images/Figure_1.4.jpg?raw=true)